HTML5 <audio> Tag

 Since the release of HTML5, audios can be added to webpages using the “audio” tag.
-Previously audios could be only played on webpages using web plugins like Flash.
-The “audio” tag is an inline element which is used to embed sound files into a web page.
-It is a very useful tag if you want to add audio such as songs, interviews, etc on your webpage.
+Previously, audios could be only played on web pages using web plugins like Flash.
+The “audio” tag is an inline element that is used to embed sound files into a web page.
+It is a useful tag if you want to add audio such as songs, interviews, etc. on your webpage.

 <audio> <source src="sample.mp3" type="audio/mpeg"> </audio>

 Attributes: The various attributes that can be used with the “audio” tag are listed below:

 - Controls: Designates what controls to display with the audio player.